Duijndam-Dev/TopoLib/Readme.md

 After some unit testing of the SharpProj.dll (that includes the PROJ static library) it became apparent that memory leaks occur, when doing coordinate transforms using a deprecated CRS from the `Proj.db` database.
 Ultimately, this results in Excel crashing, and your work being lost...
 For that reason deprecated CRS-es are disabled by default, unless enabled explicitly.

 The PROJ library uses an environment variable `PROJ_LIB` to locate its database and the (GeoTiff) grid-files.
-To help the end user, two routines have been added to set and read environment variables under `=TL.env` in TopoLib.
+To help the end user, three routines have been added for you to set and read environment variables under `=TL.env` in TopoLib.

-Parameters that need to be persistent outside of a particular spreadsheet can be save in a `TopoLib.config` file that resides in the folder`LocalApplicationData\TopoLib\`.
+Parameters that need to be persistent outside of a particular spreadsheet can be saved in a `TopoLib.config` file that resides in the folder`LocalApplicationData\TopoLib\`.
 See routines under  `=TL.cfg`in TopoLib for more information.

 #### 5	Building the TopoLib library